fin-cli/handbook/references/behat-steps/then-the-file-directory-should-strictly-exist-not-exist-be-contain-not-contain.md

 ```
 Scenario: My example scenario
-  When I run `wp core download`
+  When I run `fin core download`
-  Then the wp-settings.php file should exist
+  Then the fin-settings.php file should exist
-  And the wp-content directory should exist
+  And the fin-content directory should exist
   And the {RUN_DIR} directory should contain:
     """
     index.php
     license.txt
     """
-  And the wp-config.php file should contain:
+  And the fin-config.php file should contain:
     """
     That's all, stop editing!
 Happy publishing.
     """
 ```

-*Behat steps documentation is generated from the WP-CLI codebase on every release.
+*Behat steps documentation is generated from the FIN-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*

 ***